 Please note there were no technical reasons for me giving it away.
 I just started putting on weight because of the lovely bread it produced.
 That was because there was a lot of butter and sugar in the bread I was making.
 I found I was taking half a loaf of bread to work each day.

-Now I’m retired and lost weight, my wife has hinted that she might like a bread maker again.
+Now I’m retired and weigh less my wife suggests we get a new bread maker..
 Watch this space.

 - Instruction Manual with recipes for the Panasonic SD206.